 Your Personal Guide to PSP (and CBD)

 The first section of this 110-page booklet has an excellent introduction to PSP and CBD, with a focus on symptoms such as cognition/mood, mobility/falls, fatigue/ sleep, pain, swallowing, vision, and bladder/bowel.
-Other sections focus on the care team, caregiving, etc. Published April 2013 by The PSP Association (UK).
+Other sections focus on the care team, caregiving, etc. Published in April 2013 though the date embedded in the web address appears to be February 2024.
 The group uses the term “PSP” as shorthand for both conditions.

 > Section 1: pspassociation.org.uk/app/uploads/2017/01/Personal-Guide-to-PSP-Section-1.pdf